Two halls in North Melbourne which have been closely linked to labor history will be auctioned during September.

 The Loco Hall

 The Loco Hall at 562 Victoria Street was built in 1914 by the Australian Federation of Locomotive Enginemen.
 “This union is the oldest continuous railway union in the world”.

 The union decided to buy the building after a national railway strike in 1903.
 The picture theatres were just beginning to become popular and it was decided to include a picture palace as part of the building in order that the project could pay its own way.

 Originally the tiered seating held about 1000 people but some years ago seating was removed, and the floor levelled so that the hall could be used as a dancing palais.
 It has, since then had various uses and is now called the “New Marconi Ball Room”

 The name “Loco Hall” is emblazoned in masonry at the top of the building and above the name there is a model locomotive.
 This hall will be auctioned a week before the “People’s Hall, on September 11.

-by unknown author, North Melbourne News, No. 41, Page 7.
+by an unknown author, first published in the North Melbourne News, No. 41, Page 7.